apache/accumulo-website/_docs-2-0/administration/replication.md

 #### Define the Peer as a replication peer to the Primary

-We're defining the instance with replication.name of 'peer' as a peer.
-We provide the implementation of ReplicaSystem that we want to use, and the configuration for the AccumuloReplicaSystem.
-In this case, the configuration is the Accumulo Instance name for 'peer' and the ZooKeeper quorum string.
-The configuration key is of the form "replication.peer.$peer_name".
+We're defining the instance with {% plink replication.name %} of `peer` as a peer.
+We provide the implementation of [ReplicaSystem] that we want to use, and the configuration for the [AccumuloReplicaSystem].
+In this case, the configuration is the Accumulo Instance name for `peer` and the ZooKeeper quorum string.
+The configuration key is of the form `replication.peer.$peer_name`.

 ```
 root@primary> config -s replication.peer.peer=org.apache.accumulo.tserver.replication.AccumuloReplicaSystem,peer,$peer_zk_quorum